-In 2018, the design studio Snøhetta (I talked about it several times here) and theEast China Architectural Design & Research Institute (ECADI) they won an international design competition to create a public library in Beijing.
+In 2018, the design studio Snøhetta (I talked about it several times here)and theEast China Architectural Design & Research Institute (ECADI) they won an international design competition to create a public library in Beijing.
 The new Beijing Sub-Center Library is now under construction: it will be inaugurated by the end of the year.
-And it is a show.
+And it's a spectacle.

 A forest in the library

-The design challenges conventional notions of a public library, eliminating separations and allowing passers-by to see inside.
-According to the architecture firm, the facade includes floor-to-ceiling insulated, transparent glass panels up to 16 meters high (52 feet), making it the country's first self-supporting glass facade project.
+The design challenges conventional notions of a public library, eliminating separations and allowing passersby to see inside.
+According to the architecture firm, the facade includes insulated, transparent floor-to-ceiling glass panels up to 16 meters (52 feet) high, making it the country's first freestanding glass facade project.